denis-komarov/teams-to-zulip/README.md

 b33cbe9f-8ebe-4f2a-912b-7e2a427f477f
 ```

-### Get a list of your chats from Microsoft Teams that you participated in by running a script like this:
+### Get a list of your chats from Microsoft Teams that you participated in by running a script like this in the PowerShell console:
 ```powershell
 $env:PSModulePath += ';' + 'd:\t2z\module'